jenkidev/Milestone_project_2/README.md

 #### Returning User

-5. I want to see my previous scores for all difficulty levels.
+5. <strong>I want to see my previous scores for all difficulty levels.</strong>

 | **Feature Used** | **User Action** | **Expectation** | **Result** |
 | ---------------- | --------------- | --------------- | ---------- |
 | Home Page | User Should click on game stats div | User will see the lowest number of moves taken during the memory game and the shortest amount of time taken to complete | Had to abandon this part due to time crunch will be included in future versions of the site |

-6. I want to be able to see if I can improve my previous score.
+6. <strong>I want to be able to see if I can improve my previous score.</strong>

 | **Feature Used** | **User Action** | **Expectation** | **Result** |
 | ---------------- | --------------- | --------------- | ---------- |
 | Home Page, Game Page | User should click on game stats div on index.html, user can also revisit casual-game-page.html | User will see the lowest number of moves taken during the memory game and the shortest amount of time taken to complete, User can replay the memory game and update their score | Had to abandon this part due to time crunch will be included in future versions of the site, replaying the game works as expected |

-7. I want to be able to contact the creator of the site if I encounter any issues.
+7. <strong>I want to be able to contact the creator of the site if I encounter any issues.</strong>

 | **Feature Used** | **User Action** | **Expectation** | **Result** |
 | ---------------- | --------------- | --------------- | ---------- |